DataDog/integrations-core/checkpoint_quantum_firewall/README.md

    1. Connect to the command line on the Management Server / Log Server:
    2. Log in to the Expert mode.
       - Enter your administrative credentials (After entering credentials, expert mode is enabled).
-   3. In order to configure new target for the exported logs enter below commands:
+   3. In order to configure new target for the exported logs enter the below commands:
       ```yaml
       cp_log_export add name <Name of Log Exporter Configuration> target-server <HostName or IP address of Target Server> target-port <Port on Target Server> protocol {tcp | udp} format json
       ```